The geezers behind Geezer

 Laura LeBleu

-Laura LeBleu really wanted to be an ice skater, but growing up in El Paso, Texas made that impossible so she became a writer instead.
-Along the way she has been many other things—Emmy-award winning TV producer, lead singer in an Italian band, voice of a virtual character, stilt-walking circus ringmaster, minor gay icon, NYC cabaret performer.
+Laura LeBleu really wanted to be an ice skater, but growing up in El Paso, Texas, made that impossible so she became a writer instead.
+Along the way she has been many other things—Emmy award-winning TV producer, lead singer in an Italian band, voice of a virtual character, stilt-walking circus ringmaster, minor gay icon, NYC cabaret performer.
 But writing was always her jam.
 (She is using “her jam” because it is a phrase that irritates Paul, which makes it fun to say.)
 She got the idea for Geezer magazine in the shower.
 She has had many good ideas in the shower, but this is the one that stuck.
-You can’t tell, but in her pic Laura is on roller skates.
-She also wrote the dot-matrix-printed Submission-page silliness when she was in college.
-She shared it because she wants everyone to create with the irrepressible ebullience of youth.
+Laura also wrote the dot-matrix-printed letter you can find on the Submission page.
+She was in college when she wrote it and shares it here to remind people of what it feels like to create with the irrepressible enthusiasm of youth.

 Paul von Zielbauer